marcus-downing/Hooks/README.md

 Hooks is a simple Scala library for handling plugins.

-It aims to be straightforward, unintrusive and type-safe.
+* Self-contained library that can be used with any framework or platform
+* Straightforward API
+* Type-safe
+* No configuration files or database
+* No classloaders, code injection, attributes or other tricks

 ## How to use it
 1. Create a hook: